 Darkvision.
 Accustomed to dark crypts and the night sky, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 Cannibalize.
 You can consume the corpse of any natural creature.
 When you use this ability, you can spend hit dice to heal as if you completed a short rest.
-You can also mana siphon at the same time.
+You can also mana siphon at part of the same action.
 Consuming a corpse takes 1 minute (instead of 1 hour for a short rest).
 You do not have the other benefits of rest, however (such as regaining ability uses).
-A natural creature may be fully cannibalized once before their corpse becomes unusable and without sufficient benefit for another cannibalism.
+After being cannibalized, a natural creature’s corpse becomes unusable and without sufficient benefit for another cannibalism.

 Knowledge from Beyond.
 The forsaken are uniquely acquainted with death.
 You can choose one of the below abilities.